| Magic

 All of Roland’s battle magi squad members were also dead, but

 Roland’s body was nowhere to be found.
+It

 is speculated that Corporal Durge may have had some sort of psychotic